 Then I need to proofread.
 I hate proofing my own work; it’s so hard to take your eye out of it far enough to spot the errors.
-That’s why I use Grammarly.
-It’s pretty nifty and helps avoid to avoid nasty proofing errors.
-Important, because I firmly believe that each typo a reader finds in one of my published works actually gives them some kind of weird anti-orgasm.
+It is important though, because I firmly believe that each typo a reader finds in one of my published works actually gives them some kind of weird anti-orgasm.
 As opposed to a proper orgasm from reading such delicious naughtiness. *snerk*

 Once I’ve managed to do all that, the piece goes off to my editor and comes back with another round of minor tweaks before I send it for exterior proofing and formatting.

 As well as this, I know that I have to take the steps required to ensure that you fine people know the books are on the way.
 I need to arrange teasers for you.
 Possible guest posts in other blogs and arrange my book cover.
 I need to leave time for inevitable changes when I receive the first draft of the cover and decide it needs a complete do over (as has happened this time around.
 Good thing my designer is an absolute diamond).